|Sales & Marketing|

 |Most common complaint:||N/A|

 There are relatively few QuickBooks Payments negative reviews considering the popularity of the QuickBooks accounting program among small businesses in the United States.
-However, among the complaints, the most common types found regard difficulty using the program and its credit card processing features (QuickBooks does require a little training if you are new to accounting programs), problems with integration with the QuickBooks point-of-sale software, and difficulty getting problems resolved with customer support.
+However, among the available complaints, the most common types found regard difficulty using the program and its credit card processing features (QuickBooks does require a little training if you are new to accounting programs), fund holds, account closure, failed integration with the QuickBooks point-of-sale software, and difficulty getting issues resolved with customer support.
 Due to the low amount of complaints, these reports appear to be mostly isolated incidents and do not indicate widespread problems.

 QuickBooks Payments does not have a dedicated Better Business Bureau report, so this portion of our review will not be factored into the service’s overall rating.
 Intuit’s main BBB report, which covers its entire suite of products and services, has an “A+” rating.
 The grand majority of the complaints filed with the BBB have been resolved to the customers’ satisfaction.